LordOfMice/Tools/README.md

 devsize - Windows NT Storage Devices Internal Interfaces (Descriptors) viewer.
 It's strange but i could not find such tool - so wrote my own.

-giveio - Yes, this is very simple and RIGHT (no side effects) version with x64 support!
+giveio - Yes, this is first and only RIGHT (working and no side effects) version with x64 support!
 Use atsiv to load on modern x64 OSes.

 sbp2dos - IEEE1394 SBP2 ASPI driver for DOS.
 Unlocked to work with any device, command line parameters discovered.
 DOS ASPI viewer as bonus.